Image Editor Settings

 Note

-These default settings is used only with the LibRaw interface.
+These default settings are used only with the LibRaw interface.

 Demosaicing